Going From Renunciation to Compassion

 So, we have renounced the problems that we face with our ordinary happiness, and obviously when we’re focused on somebody else’s problems with ordinary happiness, then again this clear-minded state is very important.
 Certainly not that we’re jealous that the other person is happy and I’m not, even though we realize that their happiness is not going to satisfy them.
 We recognize that, you know, this person is expecting too much from, let’s say this relationship with a friend, or they’re always going to be frustrated and dissatisfied, and so you recognize that as the problem.
 It’s not that we don’t want them to be happy.
 What we’re focusing on is the unhappiness or the problem that comes from their way of experiencing happiness.
 So, by making that differentiation here between the happiness and the problem with the happiness, then that allows us to rejoice at the happiness that the other person is feeling, which is emphasized very much in the Buddhist teachings.
 We rejoice in their happiness; however, we understand realistically the shortcomings and we have compassion for the problems that they have with that happiness.
 Nevertheless, even if it’s worldly happiness, ordinary happiness; nevertheless we’re able to rejoice in that happiness.

 Now, the deepest form of suffering which Buddha pointed out is the really true suffering, is what’s known as the “all-encompassing affecting suffering.”
 This is referring to an uncontrollably recurring rebirth that we all have, which is the basis for experiencing the first two types of problems.
 We’re going to continue to have a body that in one form or another is going to have to go through the whole process of being born, being a baby, have to learn everything all over again, getting sick, the body gets sick, it gets injured very easily, it gets old and it dies.
 And we’re going to continue to have a mind that in one way or another is going to be confused, is going to make a lot of projections, all sorts of strange thoughts, and is always going to be going up and down with moods.
 And we’re always going to be in relationships that are never going to be satisfying and are always going to have lots of complications.
 We’re not going to get what we want, what we like; in fact, we’re going to be parted from that.
-We’re going to meet what we don’t like, acting this way or that way, we don’t like it, we can’t get our way.
+We’re going to meet what we don’t like, when others act in this way or that way, we don’t like it, we can’t get our way.
 We get frustrated, we don’t get what we want even though we try very hard to get it; like a good job, a good partner, or whatever.
 There’s no certainty, not only about our future lives; there’s no certainty about what we are going to feel like in the next moment.
 And we’re going to have to always forsake this type of body and the current life that we’re leading, and fit into a whole new one, and have to learn everything all over again, and make friends all over again.
 The whole bit.
 And with renunciation we’ve had enough of this.

 In fact, it’s quite interesting, if we look really at the state of mind that’s involved here, I think there’s also an element of being bored; we’re no longer fascinated because we don’t exaggerate what life is like.
 Then in a sense we’re not fascinated with it and if we’re not fascinated with it, in fact we’re bored with the ever-repeating problems that we have to face.
 And we understand the cause of the problems that we have are our disturbing emotions, our disturbing attitudes, the impulsive behavior that’s driven by those.
 And the unawareness and confusion that’s behind it and that we’re determined to be free of.
 And that’s the real thing, the deepest level of renunciation.
 We’re confident that we can get out of it; our mind is not disturbed when we’re in this state, it’s clear, and we’re going to do something about it.